hadley/adv-r/Computing-on-the-language.md

 }
 ```

-You might be surprised to see the for loops here, but they are necessary because the computation of one variable might depend on the results of previous variables (this is the key difference between `mutate()` and `transform()`).
+You might be surprised to see the for loops in `eval_df`, but they are necessary because the computation of one variable might depend on the results of previous variables (this is the key difference between `mutate()` and `transform()`).

 Combined with a by operator (e.g. `ddply()`) these four functions allow you to express the majority of data manipulation operations.
 Then when you have a new problem, solving it becomes a matter of thinking about which operations you need to apply and in what order.
 The realm of possible actions has been shrunk to a manageable number.